-PCPs are required to use a valid and standardized developmental tool to screen for child-development delays during well-child visits or episodic care visits.
-(Stand-alone visits qualify as episodic visits.)
-If a child is identified as having a delay that is significantly different than an expected variation, within the norm of ageappropriate development, the PCP is required to refer the child for a comprehensive developmental evaluation.
+PCPs are required to use a valid and standardized developmental tool to screen for child-development delays during well child visits or episodic care visits (stand-alone visits qualify as episodic visits).
+If a child is identified as having a delay that is significantly different than an expected variation, within the norm of age-appropriate development, the PCP is required to refer the child for a comprehensive developmental evaluation.

-As a reminder, practitioners are expected to contact the Plan's Rapid Response team at 1-844-623-7090 to support coordination of services for children who may be eligible or who have been identified as eligible for the IDEA education program.
+Practitioners must contact the Plan's Rapid Response team at 1-844-623-7090 to support coordination of services for children who may be eligible or who have been identified as eligible for the IDEA education program.

-Once the need for evaluation is established, the evaluation appointment must be sought as soon as possible to meet federal guidelines on the timing of referral, evaluation, treatment planning, and the initiation of rehabilitative service for children identified as having special needs.
+Once the need for evaluation is established, an evaluation appointment must be scheduled as soon as possible to meet federal guidelines on the timing of referral, evaluation, treatment planning, and the initiation of rehabilitative services for children identified as having special needs.

-Once the evaluation is completed, a multidisciplinary case meeting will be arranged, as appropriate, to discuss the findings and treatment recommendations.
-Upon the recommendations, the Care Connector and/or Care Manager will help to arrange services consistent with the treatment plan and as covered by AmeriHealth Caritas Delaware.
-For recommended services not covered by the Plan, the Care Connector will assist in locating services and assisting in coordination as needed.
+Once the evaluation is complete, a multidisciplinary case meeting will be arranged to discuss the findings and treatment recommendations.
+Upon the recommendations, the Care Connector and/or Care Manager will help arrange services consistent with the treatment plan and as covered by AmeriHealth Caritas Delaware.
+For services not covered by the Plan, the Care Connector will assist in locating services and assisting in coordination.

-After the initiation of recommended services, the provider and Care Manager should receive progress updates periodically.
-The Care Manager will work to assist the PCP with receiving regular progress updates.
+After the initiation of recommended services, the provider and Care Manager should receive periodic progress updates.
+The Care Manager will assist the PCP with receiving regular progress updates.
 Progress monitoring continues until the child has demonstrated substantial progress and is released from the program.